mitexleo/fediroma/docs/docs/configuration/custom_emoji.md

   size_limit: 10000
 ```

-Note that this _might_ actually be illegal in some ways, due to emoji pack licensing.
+Note that this may not obey emoji licensing restrictions.
 It's extremely unlikely that anyone will care, but keep this in mind for when Nintendo starts their own instance.